-Not every organisation is focused on making a profit, but every organisation is concerned with its costs and productivity.
-Getting these two elements right does however often increase profitability.
+Not every organisation is focused on making a profit, but every organisation is concerned with its productivity (costs vs output).
 Clearly there are cost implications for some of the areas discussed earlier, such as energy, premises and travel.
 Equally, most organisations have significant costs associated with infrastructure (hardware and software) support and operations management.

 Our experience is that costs can be significantly reduced by a combination of simplification (right-sizing, standardising and converting complex on-premise solutions to cloud-based services) and optimisation (moving to the right devices and from purchasing for peak usage to an on-demand model).